NMAC’s formal mission is to leads with race to urgently fight for health equity and racial justice to end the HIV epidemic in America.

 Capacity Building provides capacity building assistance to improve the ability of community-based organizations, health departments, and community planning groups to operate optimally and become sustainable entities in order to reduce the burden of HIV infection in the United States.
 The goal of Capacity Building is to effectively address the varying environmental changes, constituent needs, and funder priorities as well as to optimize NMAC’s ability to be strategically positioned for new endeavors.
 Capacity Building implements programming that incorporates effective strategies for organizational change management, transformative leadership, cultural intelligence, social media and emerging technologies.

-Over 3,000 workers representing all fronts of the HIV/AIDS epidemic—from case managers and physicians, to public health workers and advocates, people living with HIV/AIDS (PLWHAs) and policymakers—come together to build national support networks, exchange the latest information and learn cutting-edge tools to end this epidemic.
+Over 3,000 workers representing all fronts of the HIV epidemic—from case managers and physicians, to public health workers and advocates, people living with HIV/AIDS (PLWHAs) and policymakers—come together to build national support networks, exchange the latest information and learn cutting-edge tools to end this epidemic.

 Treatment works to ensure all minorities living with and at risk for HIV are aware of cutting edge developments in treatment, including treatment as prevention and pre-exposure prophylaxis, and are prepared for the resulting paradigm shifts.
 NMAC is developing evidence-based treatment education programs, learning from previous models that were developed after the advent of ARVs and combination therapy.
 Communities of color bear the heaviest burden of HIV in the U.S., and must be at the center of any efforts to expand treatment, including for purposes of prevention.